cankiziloglu/cankiziloglu/README.md

 My name is Can (read like John).

-I am an Industrial Engineer and an experienced professional with a history of successful management in various roles.
-I worked in big corporations for 10 years in roles like financial controller, procurement manager and project manager.
-Then came my solopreneurship journey for 9 years.
-First creating a brand and importing men's accessories, grooming and lifestyle products and selling them online.
-Next, marketing and selling high-end residential houses and new developments.

-During all these years my excitement towards tech and software development never ended.
-So I decided to act on it and started learning software development.
-I am now a full stack software developer and I am open to work opportunities.
+I am an Industrial Engineer and I am trainig to become a full stack software developer.
+I am open to work opportunities.

 ---